Gsarant/Edge-computing/README.md

-# Edge-computing
-Edge computing for vision-based, urban-insects traps in the context of Smart Cities.
+# Edge computing for vision-based, urban-insects traps in the context of Smart Cities.